Creating a Power of Attorney with Hastings Legal can be a powerful way to protect yourself and your family in the future.

 Normally, a Continuing Power of Attorney will contain a number of powers specifically allowing the attorney to carry out specific tasks on your behalf.
 Most of these tasks cover the everyday paperwork and business transactions which each of us faces with our everyday finances.

-On the other hand, a Welfare Power of Attorney only comes into play if you are incapable of looking after yourself and someone needs to make everyday decisions about where you should live, consent to treatments etc. You can also determine at what point you think you have become incapable.
+A Welfare Power of Attorney only comes into play if you are incapable of looking after yourself and someone needs to make everyday decisions about where you should live, consent to treatments etc. You can also determine at what point you think you have become incapable.
 The test does not have to be a scientific one and can be particular to you i.e. if you can’t remember family birthdays or previous addresses in order.

 Who Can Be My Attorney?